 If you’ve taken a few years off from your nursing career—to take care of young children, for example—you might be looking at returning with a mix of trepidation and excitement.

 Trepidation, because things change so quickly in nursing.
-Excitement, because the majority of nurses report high career satisfaction (if not always high job satisfaction – but that’s a story for a different article).
+Excitement, because the majority of nurses report high career satisfaction (though not always high job satisfaction, but that’s a story for a different article).

 To make the transition back to work easier and less stressful, it pays to prepare for the challenges that returning nurses face.

 Tips for Getting Back to a Nursing Career After a Break

 Returning to your nursing career will be easier if you take a few steps while you’re away from work.
 It’s not impossible to find a new nursing job if you let some of these things slide, but it’ll take longer and be more stressful than if you kept current on aspects of nursing like your certifications while you were out.

 While You’re Away From Work

 Keep up your license: Possibly the most important thing you can do to facilitate an easy transition is to keep your license current.
 Depending on your state’s requirements, reinstating a lapsed license may involve paying extra fees, catching up on continuing education units (CEUs), or even taking the NCLEX-RN exam all over again (and who wants to go through that?).

 Maintain your certifications: Most nurses are required to have their Basic Life Support (BLS) certification before they begin working as a nurse.
 It’s a good idea to keep up your BLS certification while you’re not working so that you don’t have to renew it in a hurry before you return to work.
 The same goes for any other certifications you might have obtained that would make you a more valuable candidate for an employer, including Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS).